DrewRomanyk/glamrous.me/app/static/report2.md

 tags: list of tags associated with product
     id: integer, primary key of tag
     name: string, name of tag
-categories: list of categories associated with product
+category: category associated with product
     id: integer, primary key of category
     name: string, name of category
 ```